Mr5niper/Pyicon-Editor/Docs/README.md

 ## Known Limitations

 - Text tool font: uses DejaVuSans.ttf when available, otherwise falls back to PIL’s default bitmap font.
-Install additional fonts or modify code to pick a custom font path.
+To ship a custom font, add it to an assets folder and include it in the spec datas list, then update the code to load that path.
 - No advanced transforms (rotate/scale arbitrary) for selections beyond move; future enhancement.
 - Floating selection must be committed (switch tool or Esc) before export to ensure it is baked into layers.